Supporting article only -- not included in drop-down menu above.

 often make use of the emotion of love itself.
 As Catherine of Sienna

 “the feet carry the body as affection carries the soul.”
+A quick look at the basics of Christianity shows why she had that view.

 The knowledge gained, by monotheist